 In April 2008, the American Heart Association (AHA) announced a new lifesaving option for bystanders who witness an adult collapse due to cardiac arrest.
 After calling 911, people who are not trained in conventional CPR or aren't confident in their ability to give chest compressions and mouth-to-mouth breaths should use a simple technique called Hands-Only CPR.
 "This involves providing high-quality chest compressions by pushing hard and fast in the middle of the victim's chest, without stopping until emergency medical services responders arrive," said Michael Sayre, M.D., chair of the AHA statement writing committee.
 To learn more about Hands-Only CPR, go to http://www.americanheart.org/handsonlycpr.

 The committee found that Hands-Only CPR was on par with conventional CPR when used for an adult who has suddenly collapsed due to cardiac arrest.
 Hands-Only CPR should not be used for infants, children, and adults whose cardiac arrest was a result of drug overdose or near-drowning.
 It also should not be used for an unwitnessed cardiac arrest.
 In the case of near-drowning in infants and children or drug overdose, conventional CPR with chest compression and breaths would benefit the patient most.

 Although Hands-Only CPR can save lives, conventional CPR is still an important skill to learn.
-In November 2005, the American Heart Association standardized the following CPR instructions for all ages except newborns.
+The American Heart Association has standardized the following CPR instructions for all ages except newborns.

 - Carefully roll the victim over onto his back if he isn't positioned that way already.
 If the victim does not appear to be breathing normally, begin CPR.